usawco/wallpaper/README.md

 ![alt text](doc/images/sample-screenshot0.png "desktop-eye-candy")

-A program for setting randomized background wallpapers in a Linux desktop.
+A program for setting randomized background wallpapers in a Linux or Windows desktop.

 Each time this program executes, it will select a random image from one of its configured providers to use as a desktop background.
 When launched from a keyboard shortcut, it provides a very simple yet effective method for changing your wallpaper.